 An S corp is a designation some small businesses elect for tax purposes.
 It can reduce the amount of Social Security and Medicare taxes (sometimes called FICA) that your company owes.

 Owner-employees are required to pay themselves reasonable salaries, including payroll taxes as both employer and employee.
 But profits beyond the salary are not subject to FICA taxes.

 S corps aren't required to pay corporate income tax.
 Instead, profits can be distributed to the S corporation shareholders as dividends, which are reported on their personal tax returns.

-Beyond the tax advantages, an S corp protects the personal assets of its business owners by shielding them from legal liability for the corporation.
+Beyond the tax benefits, an S corp protects the personal assets of its business owners by shielding them from legal liability for the corporation.
 Unless an owner makes an express personal guarantee, the owner doesn’t have personal liability for the debts or expenses of the business.

 This means that a court can’t dip into the pockets of the S corp’s owners to cover the cost of judgments against the corporation.
 Owners are liable only if they act negligently or violate the terms of the S corp.

 The IRS considers business insurance part of the cost of doing business, which means you can deduct your insurance premiums from your taxable business income.
 To claim the tax deduction, you'll need to file the proper paperwork.
 For worksheets that help you calculate deductions, see:

 A tax professional can ensure you file your business insurance tax deduction correctly.
 The deduction can include all the recommended insurance policies for S corps, along with the cost of unemployment insurance, health insurance, and life insurance.
 However, health and life insurance premiums for a spouse or domestic partner's employer-sponsored insurance may not be deducted.

 Some other insurance payments can’t be included in the tax deduction, such as: